 Can you clean a floor with just water?

-We wanted to put it to the test, so we shot a video of this exact scenario and measured the floor cleanliness before and after cleaning.
+We put it to the test, measuring the floor cleanliness before and after cleaning.

 - Water in the solution tank

 We used an ATP testing device from our i-know kit.
 ATP is a commonly accepted testing methodology defined on Wikipedia as “a process of rapidly measuring actively growing microorganisms through detection of adenosine triphosphate, or ATP”.
 Simply put, the higher the ATP test score, the dirtier the surface.
 In this test case with a commercial office being a non-critical environment (a critical environment for example would be a food production plant) the typically accepted maximum ATP score is 100.

 As you'll see in the video, the ATP test result before cleaning was 155.
 After cleaning with the i-mop and just water it was 54, which is well under the typically acceptable maximum score of 100.

 So yes – you can actually clean a floor with the i-mop floor scrubber and just water!